freenas/freenas-docs/userguide/intro.rst

 * Updated to the latest Chelsio T5 firmware.

+* mDNSResponder messages are now logged to :file:`/var/log/mdnsresponder.log` to prevent spamming the console and :file:`/var/log/messages` with spurious message events.

 * The *Auto* option has been removed from the :guilabel:`LUN ID` menu of :menuselection:`Sharing --> Block (iSCSI) --> Associated Targets --> Add Target/Extent`.